Abhishekpatel02/greenweb/README.md

 - Pixel-Perfect Clone: Recreates the visual design of the original Greenweb website.
 - Clean and Organized Code: HTML and CSS written for readability and maintainability.
 - Cross-Browser Compatibility: Works seamlessly on modern browsers.

+  This is my first Basic mockup as a web developer trainee at Conative it Solutions private limited company.